owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 For those who are not familiar with it, dRuby is as the **Remote Method Invocation** to Java as to Ruby. it allows methods to be called in one Ruby process upon a Ruby object located in another Ruby process.
-It's such a perfect match for controlling the lifecycle of the [ActiveRecord::Base.connection][2] object on the web server.
+It's such a perfect match of controlling the lifecycle of web service's database connection ([ActiveRecord::Base.connection][2]) in test!

 Add the following code to web server's "config/environments/test.rb":